-The Consortium, Council, the Treasury Office of Inspector General, and Government Accountability Office shall have the right during normal business hours to conduct announced and unannounced onsite and offsite physical visits of recipients and their subrecipients and contractors corresponding to the duration of their records retention obligation for this Award.
+The Consortium, Council, the Treasury Office of Inspector General, and Government Accountability Office shall have the right during normal business hours to conduct announced and unannounced onsite and offsite physical visits of recipients and their Subrecipients and contractors corresponding to the duration of their records retention obligation for the Award.

-14. AWARD DISBURSEMENT
+S-14.
+AWARD DISBURSEMENT

 - a.
-Unless otherwise specified in a Special Award Condition, The Consortium will require award funds to be disbursed on a reimbursement basis.
-The Consortium may require preapproval of drawdown requests.
-If The Consortium requires pre-approval of drawdown requests, The Consortium will provide the subrecipient with instructions on what billing to submit.
-The Consortium will make payment within 30 calendar days after receipt of the billing, unless The Consortium determines the request to be improper, in which case payment will not be made. - b.
-To the extent available, the subrecipient must disburse funds available from program income, rebates, refunds, contract settlements, audit recoveries, and interest earned on such funds before requesting additional cash payments of Award funds. - c.
+Unless otherwise specified in a Special Award Condition, the Consortium will require Award funds to be disbursed on a reimbursement basis.
+The Consortium may require pre-approval of drawdown requests.
+If the Consortium requires pre-approval of drawdown requests, the Consortium will provide the Subrecipient with instructions on what billing to submit.
+The Consortium will make payment within 30 calendar days after receipt of the billing, unless The Consortium determines the request to be improper or inaccurate, in which case payment will not be made. - b.
+To the extent available, the Subrecipient must disburse funds available from program income, rebates, refunds, contract settlements, audit recoveries, and interest earned on such funds before requesting additional cash payments of Award funds. - c.
 The Consortium will use the Leon County Clerk of Court's office to disburse payment of Award funds via electronic funds transfer.
 All Award funds will be disbursed electronically using the Automated Clearing House (ACH) for next day or future day payments only.
 Subrecipients shall request their funding request via Form GC-1, which can be obtained at www.gulfconsortium.org.
-Awards paid through ACH may contain controls or withdrawal limits set by The Consortium.
+Awards paid through ACH may contain controls or withdrawal limits set by the Consortium. - d.
+The Subrecipient must minimize the time between the transfer of funds from the

-d.
-The subrecipient must minimize the time between the transfer of funds from The Consortium and the use of the funds by the recipient.
-The subrecipient must make timely payment to contractors (vendors) in accordance with the contract provisions.
+Consortium and the use of the funds by the recipient.
+The Subrecipient must make timely payment to contractors (vendors) in accordance with the contract provisions.

-15. EFFECT OF A GOVERNMENT SHUTDOWN ON DISBURSEMENTS AND THE AVAILABILITY OF TREASURY PERSONNEL
+S-15.
+EFFECT OF A GOVERNMENT SHUTDOWN ON DISBURSEMENTS AND THE AVAILABILITY OF TREASURY PERSONNEL

-In the event of a federal government shutdown, Treasury will issue guidance to Council and in turn to The Consortium, who will in turn notify the subrecipient concerning the expected effects on any Award.
+In the event of a federal government shutdown, Treasury will issue guidance to Council and in turn to the Consortium, who will in turn notify the Subrecipient concerning the expected effects on any Award.

-16. NOTIFICATIONS AND PRIOR APPROVAL
+S-16.
+NOTIFICATIONS AND PRIOR APPROVAL

-16.1 Notifications
+S-16.1 Notifications

-In addition to other notifications required under these Standard Terms and Conditions, the subrecipient must promptly notify The Consortium in writing whenever any of the following is anticipated or occurs:
+In addition to other notifications required under these Standard Terms and Conditions, the Subrecipient must promptly notify the Consortium in writing whenever any of the following is anticipated or occurs:

 a.
-Except for changes described in (16.2) below, the subrecipient may revise the budget without prior approval.
-If the subrecipient alters the budget, the subrecipient must provide a revised budget form (SF-424A or SF-424C, as applicable) to The Consortium as an attachment to the SF-PPR, reflecting all budget revisions from the same period covered by the SF-PPR.
-Acceptance of such budget information does not constitute The Consortium's approval of the revised budget.
+Except for changes described in (16.2) below, the Subrecipient may revise the budget without prior approval.
+If the Subrecipient alters the budget, the Subrecipient must provide a revised budget form (SF-424A or SF-424C, as applicable) to the Consortium as an attachment to the SF-PPR, reflecting all budget revisions from the same period covered by the SF-PPR.
+Acceptance of such budget information does not constitute the Consortium's approval of the revised budget.

-16.2 Prior Approvals
+S-16.2 Prior Approvals